personalityson/VBANN/README.md

     Dim lNumRounds As Long
     Dim lMaxDepth As Long
     Dim dblLearningRate As Double
+    Dim X As Tensor
+    Dim T As Tensor
     Dim oFullSet As TensorDataset
-    Dim oTrainingSet As TensorDataset
+    Dim oTrainingSet As SubsetDataset
-    Dim oTestSet As TensorDataset
+    Dim oTestSet As SubsetDataset
     Dim oModel As XGBoost

     lInputSize = 8